samschaf/SNCA_mouse_EE_hippocampus/2-methratio_RRBS/README.md

-This folder contains scripts used for sorting, MAPQ filtering, and methylation ratio calucation in RRBS data.
+This folder contains scripts used for sorting (SAMtools), MAPQ filtering (SAMtools), and methylation ratio calculation (BSMAP) of aligned RRBS data.